pulumi/docs/pulumi-hugo/themes/default/content/blog/cicd-pipelines-with-codefresh-and-pulumi/index.md

 ## Putting it Together

 This article described how we could build both applications and infrastructure with CI/CD pipelines.
-To learn more about how CodeFresh and Pulumi can automate Kubernetes deployments join us for a [technical session](https://www.pulumi.com/resources/ci-cd-pipelines-for-kubernetes-apps-with-codefresh/) on January 21st.
+To learn more about how Codefresh and Pulumi can automate Kubernetes deployments join us for a [technical session](https://www.pulumi.com/resources/ci-cd-pipelines-for-kubernetes-apps-with-codefresh/) on January 21st.